 Wood pellets in the North-West of England

-Construction of our specialist wood-pellet depot in Middlewich, Cheshire was completed in April 2011.
-We are now able to offer the full ENplus-A1 service (including pressurised tankers equipped with suction systems and gauged weigh-loaders) to customers in the region.
+Our specialist wood pellet depot in Middlewich, Cheshire was completed in April 2011.
+We are able to offer the full ENplus-A1 service (including pressurised tankers equipped with suction systems and gauged weigh-loaders) to customers in the region.

 Middlewich is well located to serve Cheshire, Liverpool, Manchester, Lancashire and parts of Derbyshire (as well as the West Midlands, Shropshire, Staffordshire and North Wales).